-The Master study programme is implemented by 8 full-time members of staff of VAA Faculty.
-According to the SER and the general feedback from comments during the visit, on the basis of need, more lecturers can be invited (in recent years 10 lecturers were invited).
 This situation complies with the general requirements for study programme, which provide that not less than half of the courses in the field of studies must be taught by recognised artists or scientists.
 The description of general requirements for study programmes does not regulate the number of full-time and invited lecturers.
 Compared to the number of students on the MA programme the number of the teaching staff is satisfactory.
-The additional input of teaching from visiting staff both national as well as international, as well as the cross-disciplined teaching from other departments of the Academy needs to be further enhanced so that it can contribute further to the achieving of the learning outcomes.
+The additional input of teaching from visiting staff both national as well as international, as well as the crossdisciplined teaching from other departments of the Academy needs to be enhanced so that it can contribute further to the achieving of the learning outcomes.

 The turnover of the teachers was found to be of a satisfactory level.
 As mentioned, because of the fact that staff salaries are quite low, there is always the risk for academics to seek employment in their creative fields, resulting negatively towards commitment to teaching.
 Although this is not in the jurisdiction of the Accreditation Team, measures towards alleviating the financial situation will improve the quality of teaching and learning.
 Furthermore in order to fully embrace the aims of design and adequately support the learning outcomes of the MA programme the turnover of staff needs to be retained.

 Special attention is paid to the improvement of qualifications of academic staff, because in their work with students it is important to keep up-to-date with technological achievements and rapidly changing socio-cultural situation.
 Therefore, members of teaching staff are involved in artistic creative as well as academic research activities.
 They attend research conferences, go on study trips, arrange arts projects, organise and participate in national and international exhibitions.
 Members of teaching staff regularly participate in the defence of Master theses/projects and the work of Admission Committees.
 All this provides opportunities for teaching staff to expand their knowledge, improve their competences and update the courses taught.
-The Academy through its development of practice-based PhD programmes contributes to the further development of the teaching staff, where a number of current staff (2) are pursuing a higher research degree.

 All teaching staff is actively involved in research and practise and there is evidence of strong participation in various local and international exhibitions and other events.
-According to the SER during the last 4 years, the staff of the MA in Design study programme created significant design expositions (including participation in Saloni di Mobile in Milan), were organising international festivals, exhibitions and conventions, conducted educational creative workshops for children and youth, organised and participated in seminars and research conferences in Lithuania and abroad
+According to the SER during the last 4 years, the staff of the MA in Fashion Design study programme created significant design expositions and fashion shows, were organising international festivals, exhibitions and conventions, conducted educational creative workshops for children and youth, organised and participated in seminars and research conferences in Lithuania and abroad.